MODULE 4

 • Consult with partners to further develop their global impact.

-• Guide Host Coordinator and Catalyst/Partnership Facilitator regarding identifying prospective partners, determining next steps, and fostering long-term partnerships.
+• Guide Host Coordinator and Catalyst/Partnership Facilitator in identifying prospective partners, determining next steps, and fostering long-term partnerships.

 • Ensure healthy agreements are reached that are likely to meet expectations and have significant impact.

-• Debrief with STTs.
-Dept. Director regarding recent team and potential for next steps.
+• Debrief with STT Dept. Director regarding recent team and potential for next steps.

 • Debrief with STT Leader regarding recent team and potential for next steps.